BjornFJohansson/seguid_calculator/README.md

 ### Example

-The cSEGUID checksum can be useful to quickly determine if two sequences refer to the same vector.
+The cSEGUID checksum can be useful to quickly determine if two sequences refer to the same plasmid vector.
 The sequence of the plasmid pFA6a-GFPS65T-kanMX6 is available from [Genbank](http://www.ncbi.nlm.nih.gov/nuccore/AJ002682) and from other sources such as the [Forsburg lab](http://www-bcf.usc.edu/~forsburg/), sequence [here](http://www-bcf.usc.edu/~forsburg/GFPS65T.html), a copy of which was saved [here](https://gist.github.com/BjornFJohansson/d394362134338d5f1ff0).